Have you seen the way a cat moves?

 The Standing Spine Segmentation was inspired from my explorations into Taoist and internal martial arts practices.

 This a video from my Instagram of one of the many variations of the Spine Segmentation Stretch I teach.
 This is different to the spinal exercise I teach below.

 After some testing and upgrades I have found this practice very powerful for myself and my students, which is why it found it's place in the Big 7 Stretches I teach in the Embodied Flexibility program (included in Physical Freedom Academy).

 These steps are general and basic guidelines.

 If you have a spinal injury, I recommend you seek professional help, to ensure your individual needs are addressed.

 I've done my best to share this powerful spine rejuvenating exercise with the images and text above, to provide a great start to support your learning.

-If you’re looking to get more detailed videos and personalised guidance, to create a more fluid moving spine; I recommend you become a member of the Tension Release Technique online course.
+If you're looking to get more detailed videos and personalised guidance to create a more fluid moving spine (and whole body), I recommend you join our Physical Freedom Challenge.

 The Physical Freedom Challenge is all about deepening your mind-body connection and growing your physical freedom.